 Unrelenting Prayer by Bob Sorge

 “Unrelenting Prayer” is based on Jesus’ parable about the widow who pestered the unjust judge, crying “Get me justice from my adversary!”
 Jesus’ point was that, if the unjust judge will finally avenge the widow, how much more will our righteous Father avenge us and answer our prayers?
 This is a great book about prayer.
 It emphasizes continuing in prayer and not giving up.
-It was very inspiring.
+It was inspiring.

 Living From the Unseen: Reflections From a Transformed Life by Wendy Backlund